nikhilrevankar98/Image-Image-Translation-Using-GAN/README.md

 ## Credits
 [Phillipi Isola](https://github.com/phillipi)
-Thanks for the wonderfull paper on Image-Image translation using Conditional Adversarial Network
+Thanks for the wonderful paper on Image-Image translation using Conditional Adversarial Network